cosmos/cosmos-sdk/docs/spec/governance/state.md

 We will use one KVStore `Governance` to store two mappings:

-* A mapping from `proposalID` to `Proposal`
+* A mapping from `proposalID|'proposal'` to `Proposal`
-* A mapping from `proposalID:addresses:address` to `Vote`.
+* A mapping from `proposalID|'addresses'|address` to `Vote`.
 This mapping allows us to query all addresses that voted on the proposal along with their vote by doing a range query on `proposalID:addresses`

 For pseudocode purposes, here are the two function we will use to read or write in stores: